lnicalo/Sensors/README.md

 Signals can be binned based on other time series.
 This can be used when we would like to extract statistics grouped by values.

-For example, we would like to know the time that ``current `` is larger than 2.0
+For example, we would like to know the time lentght that ``current `` is larger than 2.0

 ```scala
 val output = current